Low-rank matrix recovery via regularized nuclear norm minimization: Introduction

-So far, much work has been done to find the explicit conditions under which the exact/robust recovery of any low-rank matrices can be guaranteed \cite{B-Recht-SIAM-Review-2010,EJ-Candes-TIT-2011,MJ-Lai-A-SIAM-2013,Zhang-Li-sharp-Lp-InPress}.
-As one of the most powerful and widely used theoretical tools, Restricted Isometry Property (RIP) captures particular attention. \begin{defn}[\cite{EJ-Candes-TIT-2011}] A linear map $\mathcal{A}$ defined by \eqref{Linear-map} is said to satisfy the RIP with Restricted Isometry Constant (RIC) of order $k$, denoted by $\delta_{k}$\footnote{When $k$ is not an integer, we define $\delta_{k}$ as $\delta_{\lceil k\rceil}$.}, if $\delta_{k}$ is the smallest value $\delta\in(0,1)$ such
+where $X^{\sharp}$ and $X_{[k]}$ are denoted by the optimal solution of \eqref{NNM-Model} and the best rank-$k$ approximate of $X$, respectively, and $C_{1},C_{2}$ are two constants only related to the map $\mathcal{A}$.
+Note that \eqref{desired-results-for-constraints} also indicates that under these conditions any rank-$k$ matrices, i.e., the matrices whose rank is at most $k$, can be exactly recovered from \eqref{NNM-Model} provided that there is no noise involved, i.e., $\bm{n}$=0 and $\epsilon=0$.
+As one of the most powerful and widely used theoretical tools, restricted isometry property (RIP) captures particular attention in establishing these desired conditions and their resulting upper-bound estimates of the recovery error. \begin{definition}[\cite{EJ-Candes-TIT-2011}] A linear map $\mathcal{A}$ given in \eqref{Linear-map} is said to satisfy the RIP with restricted isometry constant (RIC) of order $k$, denoted by $\delta_{k}$\footnote{When $k$ is not an integer, we define $\delta_{k}$ as $\delta_{\lceil k\rceil}$.}, if $\delta_{k}$ is the smallest value $\delta\in(0,1)$ such